squabbi/maowdroid/_posts/pixel-4/2019-11-20-root-pixel-4-android-10.md

 # Process

+This is the process that is shown in the video:

 1. Enable OEM Unlock inside the Developer Options
 2. Patch a `boot.img` using Magisk Manager
 3. Unlock the bootloader